 In that moment I pictured my daughter.

 I know, it’s weird.
 She doesn’t exist yet, (because single), but she might one day and I like to think of her and her feelings occasionally when I do things I think I may have to explain to her one day when she tries to understand woman things.
 I pictured my imaginary daughter maybe 12 years into her life, coming into my room looking sad, wearing an expression that I wear too often that says “what’s wrong with me?”, when she wonders why she has pubes, but her mom doesn’t.
-And then I will have to explain to her in a modern day douche commercial scenario that it’s totally normal to have hair there (or anywhere, really) and she’s perfect the way she is.
-But because she is my daughter, an introverted extrovert that feels all the things she will say, “Then why don’t you have hair there?”
+And then I will have to explain to her in a strange, modern day douche commercial scenario that it’s totally normal to have hair there (or anywhere, really) and she’s perfect the way she is.
+But because she is my daughter, an introverted extrovert that feels all the things, she will say, “Then why don’t you have hair there?”
 And I will feel awful and have to tell her that when I was 28, some woman came into my work, preyed on my insecurities and sold me a laser hair removal package and I paid to have a room full of moderately OCD women blast my pubic hair with high-powered lasers and judgmental eyes.